Do You Think You Were Lied to or Deceived by FindLaw?

-Discussed above, not only did FindLaw not fix the inaccurate URL or update my SSL cert, they actually made my data inaccurate and tried to blame me!
+As discussed above, not only did FindLaw not fix the inaccurate URL or update my SSL cert, they actually made my data inaccurate and tried to blame me!

 I paid to add a Long Beach truck accident ad to my profile.
-And true to form, FindLaw changed my once accurate Long Beach listing from our firm name “Ehline Law Firm Personal Injury Attorneys, APLC,” to my short FindLaw account billing name, “Mike Ehline.”
+And true to form, FindLaw changed my once accurate Long Beach listing from our firm name, “Ehline Law Firm Personal Injury Attorneys, APLC,” to my short FindLaw account billing name, “Mike Ehline.”

 FindLaw implied this is my fault.
 “Read the ‘Master Services Agreement.'”
 Plus, its agents refuse to CHANGE IT BACK TO WHAT IT WAS BEFORE renewing.
 And this is something you have always been able to do before complaining.

 Would you say these people have zero integrity?
 Could you trust anyone like that?
 Would you want to speak to a higher-up?